Tag Archives: grief

 Grandma wanted me to learn how to sew, but I preferred sitting on the floor, playing with her sewing stuff instead.
 I either sifted through the mason jars she kept filled with buttons of all sizes or rummaged through her large round tin can packed with spools of colorful threads.
 Inside also were porcelain thimbles, a pincushion, and even a wood-darning egg for sewing Grandpa’s socks.

 On wash days, Grandma ironed all bed sheets, linens, pillowcases, cloth napkins, and even Grandpa’s white hankies.
-I helped her to fold but knew I didn’t like ironing one bit.
+I helped her to fold, but I knew I didn’t like ironing one bit.

 “Mary, it’s good that you give me a hand,” Grandma said as she sprinkled water over a napkin before ironing it.
 “You must learn to do these things yourself one day,” she added.